croweman9/UdacityML/README.md

 #### Clustering
 Customer Segments - Who to advertise different shows to on Netflix, by grouping what they have watched into clusters of similarity across all users
 #### Reinforcement Learning
-Quadcopter - Teach a drone to learn to fly itself
+Quadcopter - Teach a drone to learn to fly itself, through  simulations in an environment that it learns from

 ## Final Project
 #### Personal Project Choice